Application Development Best Practices

 Security

 The following sections describe best practices for protecting your applications and users from security threats.
+For best practices specific to application behaviors, see the behaviors guide.

 Encrypt Sensitive Data